Budget 2025 and the Public Service

 Workforce adjustment

-The Budget proposes to return the public service to a more sustainable level of 330,000 employees across government by 2028-29.
-This includes a reduction of 1,000 executive positions over the next two years to ensure adjustments also include leadership roles.
+The Budget projects that the public service will return to a more sustainable level of 330,000 employees across government by 2028-29.
+This includes a planned reduction of 1,000 executive positions over the next two years to ensure adjustments also include leadership roles.

 Where there are impacts on work units or positions in the organization, the goal will be to minimize impacts on employees.
 All available tools will be used, including attrition and existing workforce adjustment provisions that have been co-developed or negotiated with employee representatives and bargaining agents.
 Career transition measures are also available for executives.